Ancient Greek art: Metalwork

-Fine metalwork was an important art in ancient Greece, but later production is very poorly represented by survivals, most of which come from the edges of the Greek world or beyond, from as far as France or Russia.
+Fine metalwork was an important art in ancient Greece, but later production is very poorly represented by survivals, most of which come from the edges of the Greek world or beyond, from as far as present-day France or Russia.
 Vessels and jewellery were produced to high standards, and exported far afield.
 Objects in silver, at the time worth more relative to gold than it is in modern times, were often inscribed by the maker with their weight, as they were treated largely as stores of value, and likely to be sold or re-melted before very long.

-During the Geometric and Archaic phases, the production of large metal vessels was an important expression of Greek creativity, and an important stage in the development of bronzeworking techniques, such as casting and repousse hammering.
-Early sanctuaries, especially Olympia, yielded many hundreds of tripod-bowl or sacrificial tripod vessels, mostly in bronze, deposited as votives.
+During the Geometric and Archaic phases, the production of large metal vessels was an important expression of Greek creativity, and an important stage in the development of bronzeworking techniques, such as casting and repoussé hammering.
+Early sanctuaries, especially Olympia, have yielded many hundreds of tripod-bowl or sacrificial tripod vessels, mostly in bronze, deposited as votives.
 These had a shallow bowl with two handles raised high on three legs; in later versions the stand and bowl were different pieces.
-During the Orientalising period, such tripods were frequently decorated with figural protomes, in the shape of griffins, sphinxes and other fantastic creatures.
+During the Orientalising period of the 8th century BC, such tripods were frequently decorated with figural protomes, in the shape of griffins, sphinxes and other fantastic creatures.

-Swords, the Greek helmet and often body armour such as the muscle cuirass were made of bronze, sometimes decorated in precious metal, as in the 3rd-century Ksour Essef cuirass.
-Armour and "shield-bands" are two of the contexts for strips of Archaic low relief scenes, which were also attached to various objects in wood; the band on the Vix Krater is a large example.
-Polished bronze mirrors, initially with decorated backs and kore handles, were another common item; the later "folding mirror" type had hinged cover pieces, often decorated with a relief scene, typically erotic.
+Swords, the Greek helmet and often body-armour such as the muscle cuirass were made of bronze, sometimes decorated in precious metal, as in the 3rd-century Ksour Essef cuirass.
+Armour and "shield-bands" are two of the contexts for strips of Archaic low-relief scenes, which were also attached to various objects in wood; the band on the Vix Krater is a large example.
+Polished bronze mirrors, initially with decorated backs and kore handles, were another common item; the later "folding mirror" type had hinged cover-pieces, often decorated with a relief scene, typically erotic.
 Coins are described below.